How to Be Mindful Without Sitting Still

-Therapist Cynthia Catchings with Talkspace said her clients often dismiss the idea of meditation, but find mindful activities more approachable.
+TalkSpace Therapist Cynthia Catchings said her clients often dismiss the idea of meditation, but find mindful activities more approachable.

 “Mindfulness is about being aware of who you are, how you feel, and where you are,” she said.
 “You can practice that at any point, anywhere you are.”

 In fact, much of our day is spent being mindful without us even noticing—like when you realize you’ve driven all the way to work without the radio on.
 It also happens while cleaning, bird watching, spending time outdoors, or even sitting at your desk.
 You’re observing the trees or the items on your desk top.
 You’re processing how your surroundings are making you feel.

 Mindfulness can help ease stress and anxious feelings.
 It’s been associated with improved blood pressure and sugar levels.
 It can help clear your mind so you can make better decisions.
 A mindfulness practice might even help you sleep better.

 The mindful activity can be very simple.
 Catchings said she had one client open his mouth as wide as he could like a big yawn and let his stress out as he closed his mouth.
 The client reported that the simple practice brought immediate release.
 He would visualize the stress, problems, and negative energy leaving his mouth.

 “You start feeling happier and because of that, you start to enjoy feeling more social and people notice,” Catchings said.
 “It’s contagious.”

 Walking meditation is a popular way of combining exercise and mindfulness.
 Meditation is an intentional time spent clearing the mind.
 It’s not about solving a problem.

 “Let the thoughts, feelings and emotions come to you,” Catchings said.